tamboto2000/medela_gateway/README.md

 # Medela Gateway
 API Gateway for PT.
-Medela Potentia interview task
+Medela Potentia interview task.
+This custom gateway is inspired by [KrakenD](https://www.krakend.io/)

 ## Installation
 Clone this repository, enter to project root directory and run this command to build the project:
 `make build`

+This command will build the project binary as `medela-gateway`

-To run the build, execute this command:
+To run the build with default port (`:8080`) and config, execute this command:
 `make run`

 This command will run the app and will also trying to find default config `config.json`.
 You can provide the config file by creating one.

+To run the app with custom config file, run the binary as follows:
+`./medela-gateway -c {config_file}.json`

+with `{config_file}` as the file name, example:
+`./medela-gateway -c my_config.json`

+To run with custom port, run the binary as follows:
+`./medela-gateway -p {port}`

+with `{port}` as the port number, example:
+`./medela-gateway -p 9000 -c config.json`

 ## Configuration file overview
 A configuration file is needed to run the app so that it can function properly.